-Hi all, after several posts about the infrastructure and the initial setups performed so far on ODI environment along with types of installations that we as consultants often perform, I will start a series of posts focused on the development tasks, tips and best practices that are common on a typical day for a DW admin/developer, these activities are the ones that really add value and support the business to achieve the best results possible using the BI Oracle tools.
+Hi all, after several posts about the infrastructure, and the initial setups performed so far in ODI environment, along with different types of installations that we as consultants often perform, I will start a series of posts focused on the development tasks, tips and best practices that are common on a typical day for a DW admin/developer, these activities are the ones that really add value and support the business to achieve the best results possible using the BI Oracle tools.

 In this post, I will demonstrate how to load multiple flat files dynamically using ODI.
 I will break this tutorial into two parts since it can be quite lengthy for some since my approach will really make sure you can follow it and make things work,

 There won’t be any missing step or gotchas.

 Loading flat files is a common task when you work with ODI, the files can be generated or come from a variety of data sources, either internal system can generate it or you can receive it via an FTP process that may dump a files to a directory either in a file server or any other shared server, flat files are a common way for companies to exchange data.

 Often times when a requirement for loading a file comes to me, what I often see is that the requestor usually don’t bother to provide details that are really important for the ODI development, some or all of those details are usually taken for granted by these requests, with a high expectation that we will handle, of course we can handle that but we need to understand their requirement, more functional details about the datasets and the files arriving so that we can design and implement the file ingestion, integration, orchestration etc…